ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

 **Workflow:** Every day, I will post a short summary of the paper and my thoughts on my personal interest in this subject.
 At the end, I will write a summary of what I learned and new perspectives I gained.

 # Papers
-I will start with more general papers and proceed to more specific ones
+I will start with more general papers and proceed to more specific ones.
 1. Aguirre, L. A. & Letellier, C. Modeling Nonlinear Dynamics and Chaos: A Review.
 Mathematical Problems in Engineering 2009, 238960 (2009).
 2. Alexandrov, D. V., Bashkirtseva, I. A., Crucifix, M. & Ryashko, L. B. Nonlinear climate dynamics: From deterministic behaviour to stochastic excitability and chaos.
 Physics Reports 902, 1–60 (2021).
 3. Agatz, N., Hewitt, M. & Thomas, B. W. “Make no little plans”: Impactful research to solve the next generation of transportation problems.
 Networks 77, 269–286 (2021).